 Over the years CLIMB has served, we estimate, somewhere well over 15,000 families in some way.
 “Membership” in CLIMB consists of actively choosing to join the ongoing mailing list of Our Newsletter.
-At any given time there are 500 on our mailing list (including those in Canada, Australia, New Zealand and Europe), though it would be more if we didn’t update our mailing list periodically.
+At any given time there are 500 on our mailing list (including those in Canada, Australia, New Zealand, and Europe), though it would be more if we didn’t update our mailing list periodically.

 We are a completely volunteer organization, and all of our staffing and funding comes from voluntary donations by bereaved parents and relatives, caring professionals, and twins and multiples organizations.

 Our Newsletter is published one to three times per year, when there is content to make a balanced issue.
-It usually contains 30 pages of personal stories and updates, poetry, subsequent birth announcements, and any new topical articles and information.
+It usually contains up to 30 pages of personal stories and updates, poetry, subsequent birth announcements, and any new topical articles and information.
 Currently it is being distributed electronically (PDF), but a printout is available to anyone without email access.

 To request a sample copy, please email Jean Kollantai at email@example.com, with: